New agriculture practices empowering women in Van Ban

 The Australian Government-funded Gender Responsive Equitable Agriculture and Tourism (GREAT) Program has been operating in Van Ban District, Lao Cai, for two years and the Program’s contribution to the economic development of the province is becoming clearer, including a positive contribution at the community-level.

-Delivered in partnership with the Government of Vietnam, GREAT is a four-year program (2017-2021) that works with the private sector, government agencies and NGOs to create opportunities for women within the agriculture and tourism sectors.
+Delivered in partnership with the Government of Vietnam, GREAT is a five-year program (2017-2022) that works with the private sector, government agencies and NGOs to create opportunities for women within the agriculture and tourism sectors.
 These sectors have demonstrated strong economic growth and the potential to increase the economic participation of ethnic minority women.
 The program has a strong focus on gender equality and women’s economic empowerment.

 GREAT seeks to influence change through the economic empowerment of women and the fostering of inclusive market systems.
 The Program’s approach is grounded in an understanding of the context, being flexible and adapting activities as needed and fostering innovation to unlock business opportunities and influence social change.
 Agriculture is a diverse sector, and GREAT’s portfolio of projects within the sector reflects this, allowing the GREAT team to work with a wide-range of partners and communities.